joergkrause/svogv/projects/svogv/README.md

 npm install svogv --save
 ~~~

-You get three parts (at least, this list will grow quickly):
+You get these parts:

 * FormValidatorService -- a static class to build reactive forms
+* FormValidatorFromJsonService -- a static class to build reactive forms from server data
-* Editor -- the universal editor component
+* Editor -- the universal editor component for one field
+* AutoForm -- the universal editor component for complete multi field forms
+* DataGrid -- an advanced grid component, model driven
+* TreeView -- a tree with some nice features
-* Decorators -- a set of decorators to manage the behavior of properties
+* Decorators -- a set of decorators to manage the behavior of grid and forms

 ### More to read